API Documentation

 Return a dense matrix representation of this matrix.

 Whether to store multi-dimensional data in C (row-major) or Fortran (column-major) order in memory.
-The default is ‘None’, indicating the NumPy default of C-ordered.
+The default is ‘None’, which provides no ordering guarantees.
 Cannot be specified in conjunction with the out argument.

 If specified, uses this array (or numpy.matrix) as the output buffer instead of allocating a new array to return.
 The provided array must have the same shape and dtype as the sparse matrix on which you are calling the method.